-We believe that ease and comfort in the body is essential to the well-being of mind and heart.
-Our mission is to help people restore balance to their lives, using ancient and holistic methods of healing.
-Therapeutic bodywork is only one aspect of an effective treatment program, for we have found that those who are proactive in their healing get the best and most lasting results.
-We teach self-care and awareness practices in conjunction with bodywork, as the choices we make every day will ultimately reflect the course of our health.
-We empower our clients to make the right choices based on time-tested practices which draw upon the wisdom of these healing arts.
-With a foundation of vibrant health, we can be of utmost service to this world.Meet Jessie & Albert
+As practitioners of traditional Asian healing modalities, we aspire to vibrant health based on time-tested practices which draw upon the wisdom of these healing arts.
+In Eastern philosophy, there is no separation between body and mind; ease and comfort in the body is essential to the well-being of mind and heart.
+Our mission is to help people restore balance to their lives, using ancient and holistic methods.
+Therapeutic bodywork is one aspect of our treatment program; we have found that those who implement release exercises and daily movement practices get the best results.
+We teach body rolling and Qi Gong in conjunction with bodywork, empowering you to be proactive with your healing.
+The choices we make each day will ultimately reflect the course of our health, and it is from a foundation of vibrant health that we can be of utmost service to this world.Meet Jessie & Albert

-Albert and Jessie are registered and certified practitioners offering Thai Massage, Tuina and SEA Bodywork.
+Albert and Jessie are registered practitioners of Thai Massage, Tuina and SEA Bodywork.
 Together, these modalities are an effective way to treat many pain conditions and prevent long-term serious conditions.

-Implementing self-care and awareness practices into your lifestyle has incredible benefits for health and longevity.
-Moreover, it is essential for preventing the recurrence of pain conditions.
+Implementing release exercises and movement practices into your lifestyle has incredible benefits for health and longevity.
+Moreover, it is essential for preventing the recurrence of old conditions.

 Meet the Therapists

-Jessie began studying traditional healing arts in 1996 and has over 3000-hours of formal training.
-She holds two diplomas of Acupressure in Shiatsu and Jin Shin Do, as well as certifications in SEA Bodywork and Traditional Thai Massage.
-Her extensive training gives her the ability to tailor each session to the individual providing both therapeutic benefits and deep relaxation.
+Jessie’s interest in traditional healing arts began in 1996 with Reiki training.
+Since then and has studied several bodywork modalities and accrued over 3000-hours of formal training.
+She holds two diplomas of Acupressure from the Canadian Acupressure College in Shiatsu and Jin Shin Do, as well as certifications in SEA Bodywork and Traditional Thai Massage.
+Her experience with various approaches gives her the ability to tailor each session, providing both therapeutic benefits and deep relaxation.
 She spends several months each year in Chiang Mai, Thailand as an assistant instructor for SEA Bodywork.
 She also teaches Self-Myofascial Release as a Lanna Roller Ambassador.
 Jessie has been practicing professionally since 2002 in Canada, Thailand, Sri Lanka, Indonesia and Hong Kong.

 Highly Trained Staff